neondatabase/neon_local_vs_code_extension/README.md

 - **Refresh** the schema view to see the latest structural changes
 - **Expand/collapse** database objects to focus on what you need

-The schema view automatically updates when you switch between branches, so you always see the current state of your connected database.
+The Databases view automatically updates when you switch between branches, so you always see the current state of your connected database.

 ## ⚡ Built-in SQL Editor